AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 # build everything (keep resolving upcoming issues untill this runs succesfully)
 da build all

-# this one specifically helped me after the CentOS 6 upgrade as DirectAdmin kept complaining about local libraries.
+# this one specifically helped me after the CentOS 6 upgrade as DirectAdmin kept complaining about local libraries
 da build doMigrateToSystemCurl
 ```